j3-signalroom/apache_flink-kickstarter/README.md

 ## 2.0 Let's get started

-As of August 2024, Confluent’s Serverless Flink offering does not yet support the DataStream API and Table API for creating Flink Apps in Java or Python.
+As of this writing, Confluent’s Serverless Flink offering does not yet support the DataStream API and Table API for creating Flink Apps in Java or Python.
 Therefore, this repo restricts the use of cloud resources to the _Confluent Cloud Kafka Cluster and Schema Registry_ only.
 It utilizes _AWS Secrets Manager_ to store Kafka Cluster and Schema Registry API Key secrets, _AWS Systems Manager Parameter Store_ to store Consumer and Producer Kafka configuration properties, _AWS S3 Bucket to store Apache Iceberg files in it_, and _Terraform Cloud and GitHub Workflow/Actions for DevOps Infrastructure as Code (IaC)_.
 Locally, we will utilize Docker containers to run Apache Flink with support for Apache Iceberg.

 **These are the steps**